-Meal Prep Taco Bowls with Cauliflower Rice can be made in under 20 minutes are a low carb, Whole30, and Plaeo friendly lunch that is packed with flavor.
-Plus it's zero Freeestyle SmartPoints and only 250 calories.
+Meal Prep Taco Bowls with Cauliflower Rice can be made in under 20 minutes are a low carb, Whole30, and Paleo friendly lunch that is packed with flavor.
 Jump to Recipe keyboard_arrow_down

 Taco Bowls with Cilantro Lime Cauliflower Rice packed with lean ground turkey, bell peppers, red onion, and a homemade taco seasoning served on a bed of cauliflower rice with lime and cilantro are so good you will want to eat them all week long.

 Lately, I have been struggling a bit when it comes to lunch.
 Usually I rely on leftovers to fuel my lunchtime meals but lately, we haven't been leaving too much in the leftover department.
 Hungry family, I guess.
 That's led to more take-out than I would like to admit, some weird mishmash lunches using whatever is in the fridge, and many days oatmeal or eggs.
 So this weekend I set out to change things up and do some lunchtime meal prep.

 However, with a packed schedule, I only had about 30 minutes to make lunches for the week.
 Enter this super simple Taco Bowls with Cauliflower Rice that come together in no time.
 First, you get the turkey and all the spices cooking away.
 Basically, it's just a homemade version of taco seasoning.
 Then while that is cooking, I defrosted a bag of cauliflower rice in the microwave and chopped my peppers and onions.
 Once the turkey was done, I cooked the peppers and onions and added some fresh lime juice, lime zest, and cilantro to the cauliflower rice.